 We will share a few tips on what to look for when planning your 2021 B2B communication for Gen Y and Z audiences:

-We’ve seen countless B2B companies that have completely abandoned their social networks because they don’t see the benefits in them.
-However, statistics say something else – more than 80% of B2B marketing experts surveyed see social networks as one of the most successful channels for sales in 2020.
-In 2019, these statistics were slightly more modest – 63%.
+We’ve seen countless B2B companies that have completely neglected their social networks because they don’t see the benefits in them.
+However, statistics say something else – more than 80% of B2B marketing experts surveyed claimed that social networks as one of the most successful channels for sales in 2020.
+In 2019, these statistics were slightly more modes representing 63%.

 When designing marketing campaigns for the Gen Y and Z generations, you need to be prepared to always be at the forefront of the latest online trends.
 It is crucial to actively monitor social networks and capture the moment when a new online sensation is just “born”.
 Take advantage of it in a flash and understand when to stop.
 The following websites will help you keep track of Internet trends: